TerminatorNL/Tiquality/README.md

  * /tq set &lt;feet|below&gt; &lt;DEFAULT|NATURAL|ALWAYS_TICK&gt;
    * Sets all the blocks of the specified type to change tick behavior.<br>
    Valid types are:<br>
-     * DEFAULT: Only ticks when a tracker has been assigned AND there's tick time left.
+     * `DEFAULT`: Only ticks when a tracker has been assigned AND there's tick time left.
-     * NATURAL: Ticks when either:
+     * `NATURAL`: Ticks when either:
        * No tracker is assigned
        * A tracker is assigned AND there's tick time left.
-     * ALWAYS_TICK
-       * Always ticks, does not check for trackers.
+     * `ALWAYS_TICK`: always ticks, does not check for trackers.
    * tiquality.admin

  * /tq reload